International Lottery in Liechtenstein Foundation: Regulation

 Liechtensteinische Landesbank AG held the player funds from transactions made on all the ILLF operated sites to assure funds were securely held and paid out to players.
 Liechtensteinische Landesbank AG, a AAA rated bank, is predominately owned by the Principality of Liechtenstein.

 Charity

-An integral part of the International Lottery in Liechtenstein Foundation (ILLF) was its focus on charities.
+An integral part of ILLF was its focus on charities.
 All the lottery sites in the ILLF network set aside a portion of revenue to fund causes in Liechtenstein and around the world.
 All donations are made at the discretion of the Charity Allocation Committee which is controlled by the Liechtenstein government.

 ILLF Network

-The ILLF operated many websites, referred to as the ILLF brands.
+ILLF operated many websites, referred to as the ILLF brands.
 Combined, these brands offered a wide array of games to choose from.